alexbostock/api-proxy/README.md

 Returns status 404 if the requested station does not exist.

+### Latest XKCD Comic

+Returns data about the latest [xkcd](https://xkcd.com) comic.

+`GET /xkcd/latest`

+## Memoisation

+Calls to third-party APIs are cached.
+Each endpoint has a TTL.
+Repeated requests to the same endpoint return a cached value.
+When the cached value is older than TTL, the next request to that endpoint will trigger a new call to the third-party API.

 ## TODO

-- [ ] Add a rate-limiter.
-- [ ] Memoise responses to minimise the number of calls to third-party APIs.
+- [x] Memoise responses to minimise the number of calls to third-party APIs.
 - [ ] Add endpoints to fetch only details of trains departing for or arriving from a particular station.
-- Add additional API endpoints.
+- [ ] Add additional API endpoints.